Westminster Abbey tour

 Westminster Abbey guided tour

-Gain in depth knowledge about the incredible architecture and fascinating history of Westminster Abbey on a professional guided tour.
+Gain in-depth knowledge about the incredible architecture and fascinating history of Westminster Abbey on a professional guided tour.
 See the main features of the historical royal church, admire the impressive interiors of one of London's most iconic landmarks and learn about its historic past.
-Tour options include the chance to visit Houses of Parliament, dependent on tour option chosen.

 Book your place on upcoming Westminster Abbey guided tours.